 As part of their application, students are asked to submit a high school transcript and a brief statement about their interest in the academy.
 A letter of recommendation from a guidance counselor or teacher should also be submitted.

-The Allegheny College Summer Academy welcomes applications from rising juniors and seniors with high school graduation years of 2019 and 2020.
+The Allegheny College Summer Academy welcomes applications from rising sophomores, juniors, and seniors with high school graduation years of 202x, 202x, and 202x.

 The Art and Science of Color

 An exploration of color through pigment and light.
 Students will explore color through a scientific lens — understanding how the human eye sees, the physical properties of light, the engineering of lighting devices, and the chemistry of paint — and through an artistic lens — color theory, how colors interact with each other, and how light color impacts how humans perceive color surfaces.
 By the end of the module, students will create visual artwork in which color shifts over time.

 Astronomy and Astrophysics

 This module is intended for most anyone curious about the universe.
 We will study the Sun, Moon, and planets, as well as more distant celestial objects including black holes, stars, and galaxies.
 Students will learn not only how to find and follow these objects in the sky, but also about the underlying physics that describes them.
 In the process, students will have the opportunity to operate Allegheny’s Wible Planetarium for themselves and also make use of telescopes during an evening session at the College’s Newton Observatory.

 Fun With Materials: An Introduction to Materials Properties

 Have you ever wondered why it is better to build a chair out of wood rather than cake?
 These two materials are chemically very similar but they have very different strengths and rigidities, both of which are materials properties.
 In this course, we will learn the answer to this question and much more through hands-on experiments.
 We will explore the properties of all kinds of materials including metals, polymers, fluids, and even chocolate.
 Long pants and closed toed shoes will be required for some of the activities.